Comparing Save Foods (SVFD) and The Competition

-Save Foods (NASDAQ:SVFD – Get Rating) is one of 25 public companies in the “Agricultural chemicals” industry, but how does it weigh in compared to its rivals?
-We will compare Save Foods to similar businesses based on the strength of its earnings, valuation, dividends, profitability, analyst recommendations, institutional ownership and risk.
+Save Foods (NASDAQ:SVFD – Get Rating) is one of 25 publicly-traded companies in the “Agricultural chemicals” industry, but how does it contrast to its competitors?
+We will compare Save Foods to similar companies based on the strength of its dividends, valuation, earnings, risk, analyst recommendations, institutional ownership and profitability.

+19.4% of Save Foods shares are held by institutional investors.
+Comparatively, 45.5% of shares of all “Agricultural chemicals” companies are held by institutional investors.
+11.5% of shares of all “Agricultural chemicals” companies are held by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

+This table compares Save Foods and its competitors gross revenue, earnings per share (EPS) and valuation.

 Analyst Ratings

-This is a summary of current recommendations for Save Foods and its rivals, as reported by MarketBeat.
+This is a breakdown of current recommendations for Save Foods and its competitors, as provided by MarketBeat.com.

 |Sell Ratings